codedek/CodeDek.FolderMapper/README.md

 It's still in development but should soon reach final.
 Keep an eye on releases.

 ### License & Copyright
-© 2019 CodeDek.
+Â© 2019 CodeDek.
 All Rights Reserved.
 Licensed under the [GPL-3.0](LICENSE).

 ### Dependencies